-- Succeed in a computer science-related career by demonstrating leadership and ability to grow professionally in competence, and/or pursue and successfully complete advanced degrees. - Apply principles of computer science and industry computing practices to analyze, design, and implement computer-based solutions. - · Communicate and work effectively with professionals from different areas of specialization. - Function ethically and responsibly in the profession and society.
+- Succeed in a CS-related career by demonstrating leadership and ability to grow professionally in competence, and/or pursue and successfully complete advanced degrees. - Apply principles of CS and industry computing practices to analyze, design, and implement computer-based solutions. - Communicate and work effectively with professionals from different areas of specialization. - Function ethically and responsibly in the profession and society.